RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Reads are barcoded using EXP-NBD104 kit if you wish to try demultiplexing reads (optional).

 When working with post processing basecalling it is usefull to use the `screen` command.
 This allows you to run the command in the background by detaching from the current process.
-To detach from a screen us `ctrl + A D`.
-To resume a screen use the command `screen -r`.
+To detach from a screen, us `ctrl + A D`.
+To resume a screen, use the command `screen -r`.
 To close a screen use `exit` within the screen environment.

 (optional) Once detached from a screen running 'guppy_basecaller', you can count the number of reads being written in real time by changing to the `pass` directory where the fastq files are being written and implementing the following bash one-liner.